ElemeFE/node-interview/sections/en-us/event-async.md

 A class or a Object can get basic `events` methods by extending `EventEmitter` class, and we call it 'emitter', and the callback funciton that emit a kind of event is called as 'listener'.
 It is diffrent from DOM tree in browser, there are no bubble and capture actions or methods to handle event.

-><a name="q-2">Whether the emit of Eventemitter is synchronous or asynchronous?
+><a name="q-2">Is the Eventemitter.emit synchronous or asynchronous?

 The answer is **synchronous**, there are some description on Node.js documentation: